oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The JSON value of the `rctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning:

 * `req_ip` The IP address of the requester.
 This MAY be the end-user or a robotic process that requested the Transaction
 * `authn` The authentication method used to identify the requester.
-Its value is a StringOrURI that uniquely identifies the method used.
+Its value is a string that uniquely identifies the method used.
 * `req_wl` The requesting workload.
-A StringOrURI that uniquely identifies the computational entity that requested the Txn-Token.
+A string that uniquely identifies the computational entity that requested the Txn-Token.
 This entity MUST be within the Trust Domain of the Txn-Token.
-If a replacement Txn-Token has been requested, then this claim will be an array of StringOrURIs representing the different workloads that have requested Txn-Tokens as part of the transaction processing.
+If a replacement Txn-Token has been requested, then this claim will be an array of string representing the different workloads that have requested Txn-Tokens as part of the transaction processing.

 ### Transaction Context {#transaction-context}
 The Txn-Token SHOULD contain an `tctx` claim.
 The value of this claim is a JSON object that contains name/value pairs (wherein the value could itself be an object), which together assert the details that remain immutable through the call-chain where this Txn-Token is used.